Haupti/lscript/README.md

 ### features
 * type verification
 * macros (either the c-like ones or better, but this is really for the future)

+### optimizations
+* loading modules and keeping the parsed code in memory so this part does not have to be done again when importing the same module somewhere else.
+* evaluat the code and keep the prebuild module table and copy it when loaded again

+### other
+* language server for editors

 ### about the planned features: type verification
 id really like to have typing (somehow).\